Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Introduction

-We first present our main results for \(p \ge 3\), followed by those for \(p=2\).
-Although stated in asymptotic form here, a stronger, nonasymptotic formulation of our results, including explicit constants and convergence rates, is provided in Section~\ref{section: main results SGD}.
-Additionally, we recall that the SNRs \(\lambda_1 \ge \cdots \ge \lambda_r \ge 0\) are assumed to be of order \(1\) in \(N\).
+We are now ready to present our main results.
+Throughout this section, we assume that the SNRs \(\lambda_1 \ge \cdots \ge \lambda_r \ge 0\) are of order \(1\).
+While the statements below are presented in asymptotic form, we provide stronger nonasymptotic formulations---including explicit constants and convergence rates---in Section~\ref{section: main results SGD}.